abanskota/t81_577_data_science/weekly_materials/week5/docs/read-text-files.md

     file.close()
 ```

-Even better, `with` statement can be done the same without the need of remembering to close the file.
+Even better, `with` statement can be done the same without the need for remembering to close the file.

 ```python
 with open (CSV_FILE, "r") as file: